 Everyone should probably have some amount of UM and UIM.
 It lessens the risk of having to pay for any damages that someone else causes with your money.
 Otherwise, you could be on the hook to pay thousands of dollars on your own.

 Risks of Not Having UM and UIM on your policy

 If you don’t have underinsured and uninsured motorist coverage on your auto policy, you could face some problems.
 Getting into an accident could cause you to end up paying for your own expenses.
 The goal of buying this UM and UIM is to help you avoid paying for any of your expenses in an accident.
 This is especially true if you don’t have collision insurance.

-Cost of Uninsured and Underinsured Motorist Coverage
+Uninsured and Underinsured Motorist Cost

 The cost of UM and UIM motorist coverage varies from state to state.
 It generally costs less than other insurance types such as liability or comprehensive.
 There are a few factors that impact the cost of UM and UIM, including: